 How Do I Copyright A Song Made In Garageband?

 Whenever you create a piece of music, under the law, you automatically own the rights to your creation.
-It doesn’t matter if you use Garageband or any other digital audio workstation.
+It doesn’t matter if you use Garageband or another great DAW like FL Studio 20 (from Plugin Fox).

 However, when it comes to defending your copyrighted material against other people monetizing it, that’s an entirely different issue altogether and is beyond the scope of that article.

-According to DJ Pain 1, you have rights to a song that you created right from the beginning.
+According to Richard Schulenberg in his book on Amazon Legal Aspects of the Music Industry, you have rights to a song that you created right from the beginning.
 But, let’s say that someone uses your work, monetizes it, and makes a million dollars.

-If you haven’t registered your music with the United States Copyright Office (USCC), you won’t be able to sue the offending person with the full extent of the law.
+If you haven’t registered your music with the United States Copyright Office (USCC) using my guide, you won’t be able to sue the offending person with the full extent of the law.

 You can register officially through a lawyer, but an attorney is just serving as the middle-man between you and the United States Copyright Office.